-There are many types of talk therapy that can help you address issues in your life and learn new ways to cope with your illness.
+There are many types of talk therapy that can help you address issues in your life and learn new ways to cope with your symptoms.
 Goal-setting is an important part of talk therapy.
 Talk therapy can also help you to:

-- Understand your illness - Overcome fears or insecurities - Cope with stress - Make sense of past traumatic experiences - Separate your true personality from the mood swings caused by your illness - Identify triggers that may worsen your symptoms - Improve relationships with family and friends - Establish a stable, dependable routine - Develop a plan for coping with crises - Understand why things bother you and what you can do about them - End destructive habits such as drinking, using drugs, overspending or risky sex - Address symptoms like changes in eating or sleeping habits, anger, anxiety, irritability or unpleasant feelings
+- Understand your illness - Overcome fears or insecurities - Cope with stress - Make sense of past traumatic experiences - Separate your true personality from the mood swings caused by your condition - Identify triggers that may worsen your symptoms - Improve relationships with family and friends - Establish a stable, dependable routine - Develop a plan for coping with crises - Understand why things bother you and what you can do about them - Learn specific skills to reduce or get distance from negative or anxious thoughts - End destructive habits such as drinking, using drugs, overspending or risky sex - Address symptoms like changes in eating or sleeping habits, anger, anxiety, irritability or unpleasant feelings